opticfluorine/sovereign/ROADMAP.md

 #### Player Character Movement

+> :arrow_forward: In progress.

 The player should be able to control a character using the keyboard.

-## Milestone 2
+## Release 0.2

 ### Infrastructure

-#### PostgreSQL Backend Support
+#### GUI Integration

+The client should have a GUI library integrated for interactivity.

+#### Login via GUI

-The server should be able to optionally use a PostgreSQL database.
+The client should be able to log in, create accounts, create/select/delete players, etc. via a GUI.

 #### In-Game Chat

 The server should support in-game chat.
 An optional web interface to the in-game chat should be provided for accessibility purposes.

-#### Server-Side Docker Support

-The server should be (optionally) delivered as a Docker container so that it can be run in a reproducible and isolated environment on Linux targets.

 ### Gameplay